chhetrisushil/SyncAsyncPresentation/PromisePresentation.md

 ^
 ## Promise Behaviours
-    * Based on the knowledge we just gather we can conclude that Promises have some tricky behaviour
+    * Based on the knowledge we just gathered we can conclude that Promises have some tricky behaviour
     * It's essential we be very careful while using promise
     * Let's try to contemplate the behavior of the code examples in the next slide based on the idea we just gathered